 Absolutely!
 You can replace it with butternut squash puree, sweet potato puree or really any type of winter squash.
 Those flavors are so similar that you can interchange them without a problem.

 I don’t have a waffle iron.
-Can I make this into pancakes?
+Can I use this recipe to make sourdough pumpkin pancakes?

 Yes!
-I tried this as I was making them today and they turned out spectacular!
+I tried this as pumpkin sourdough pancakes as I was making them today and they turned out spectacular!
 I used a cast iron skillet and cooked them in melted butter.
 They were SO good!
 I have found that having a double waffle iron on hand allows me to make enough waffles for the whole family really quickly.
-Here’s one that is similar to the one I have.
+But you definitely can use this pumpkin waffles recipe as pancakes!

-Can I still make these if I don’t have buttermilk?
+Can I still make these pumpkin spice waffles if I don’t have buttermilk?

 Can I use whole wheat flour for this?